MagantiNeeharika/GoogleCapstoneProject/README.md

 #### ANALYSIS
 As part of ‘Bellabeat’ Data Analysis I have mainly focused on Activity, Weight and Sleep Data.
 So, I will be using only few files from the dataset.
+Refer to the **LINKS TO FILES** section for the Analyzed Dataset using R Programming.

 #### LINKS TO FILES
+[Bellabeat.R](https://github.com/MagantiNeeharika/GoogleCapstoneProject/blob/main/Bellabeat.R) - Analyzed Dataset of Case Study-2(Bellbeat) of Google Capstone Project using R.

 #### INSIGHTS